- - Arts and Humanities Courses

 Admission and Unit Information - Master of Education (Social Ecology)

-Applicants for admission into the Master of Education (Social Ecology) must have successfully completed an undergraduate degree in any discipline
+Applicants for admission into the Master of Education (Social Ecology) must have successfully completed an undergraduate degree in any discipline and 2 years full time equivalent of professional work experience in environmental studies, communication, media studies, public health or society and culture OR

 Applicants seeking admission on the basis of work experience MUST support their application with a Statement of Service for all work experience listed on the application.